-Builders will need to identify equipment that meets the proposed requirement.
+To meet 2019 Title 24, Part 6 requirements, and as shown in our market research, most builders are installing some type of kitchen exhaust fan.
+Builders will need to identify kitchen exhaust equipment that meets the proposed requirement.
 At this time, manufacturers have not yet published capture efficiency, so builders cannot yet tell if certain range hoods meet the capture efficiency compliance path.
-However, builders can use HVI and AHAM database listings to see which range hoods meet the airflow path.
-Because the compliance paths for downdraft exhaust systems and continuous kitchen exhaust (in non-enclosed kitchens) remain unchanged, builders can continue to use product databases (in addition to dwelling unit dimensions, for the continuous airflow method) to identify products to meet either of those paths.
-As shown in Section 5.2, the Statewide CASE Team compared prices for a sample of products that would and would not comply with the proposed requirement for a minimum of 250 cfm airflow and found no statistical difference in price.
+However, builders can use HVI and AHAM database listings to see which range hoods meet the airflow compliance path.
+Because the compliance paths for downdraft exhaust systems and continuous kitchen exhaust (in enclosed kitchens) remain unchanged, builders can continue to use product databases (in addition to dwelling unit dimensions, for the continuous airflow method) to identify products to meet either of those paths.
+As shown in Section 5.2, the Statewide CASE Team compared prices for a sample of products that would and would not comply with the proposed requirements.
+On average, compliant products were more expensive than noncompliant products at 250 cfm or higher.
+The Statewide CASE Team found products that comply with the proposed requirement of 250 cfm were on average more expensive than noncompliant products by approximately 40 to 50 percent.
+For products that comply with the proposed requirement of 290 cfm, compliant products were on average more expensive than noncompliant products by approximately 60 percent for microwave and 50 percent for undercabinet range hoods.
+There were not enough non-compliant products at the proposed 175 cfm and 200 cfm minimum airflow requirements to compare costs.